RIP to the best book source in the world: Amazon resellers discover my #1 secret book source. A retrospective and obituary…

 “Weren’t you in here yesterday?”

-No, it wasn’t the woman who did the books (she hated me).
+No, she wasn’t the woman who managed the books section (that woman didn’t like me).
 It was the woman who worked the electronics counter.
 Pretty soon, we were hanging out regularly.

 If you’re wondering, the answer is: Of course I asked her questions I could exploit for profit.
 A lot of them.
 I’ll spare you the endless intelligence-mining interrogations I subjected her to, but a few of my questions were:

-- Have you noticed other people scanning books?
+- Have you noticed other Amazon sellers scanning books?
 (She hadn’t)

 - Did they throw any books away?
 (Only the most damaged books).